portworx/pxc/README.md

 ```

 > NOTE: The default gRPC SDK port for Portworx is 9020

-#### Connecting to Portworx running on a Kuberentes Cloud
-If you are running Portworx installed on a Kubernetes Cloud like GKE, EKS, etc,
-you may need to use the workaround in issue
-[#40](https://github.com/portworx/pxc/issues/40) to access the Portworx gRPC
-endpoint through the Kubernetes API.

 #### What if you don't have a Portworx cluster?
 `pxc` uses the [OpenStorage SDK](https://libopenstorage.github.io) to communicate